combobulativedesigns/gptwntranslator/README.md

 - translate-chapters (tc): Translate novel chapters
 - export-chapters (ec): Export novel chapters

-All actions require a novel identifier.
-This is given by the url of the novel.
+All actions require a novel origin and identifier.
+The latter is given by the url of the novel.
 For example, given the novel with url https://ncode.syosetu.com/n7133es/, the novel identifier is the last part of the url.
 In this case, n7133es.

 Actions that require chapters to be specified will also require a list of chapters to be processed.
 This actions are 'sc', 'tc', and 'ec'.
 The chapters can be specified in the following formats: